Influence-based Attributions can be Manipulated: Downstream Application 1: Data Valuation

 \textbf{Efficient Backward Pass for Influence-based Objectives.} A natural algorithm to solve complicated optimization problems as our attacks in Eq. \ref{eq:att1} \& \ref{eq:att2} is Gradient Descent, which involves a forward and backward pass.
-However, for influence-based attack objectives, naive gradient descent is not feasible for either of the steps, mainly due to Hessian-Inverse-Vector Products (HIVPs) in the influence function definition which lead to a polynomial scaling of memory and time requirements w.r.t model parameters.
-Backward pass on our attack objectives is even harder as it involves gradients of influence-based loss objectives, making the attacks too expensive even for linear models trained on top of ResNet50 features used in our experiments where \#model parameters range from $\sim$76k to 206k.
+However, for influence-based attack objectives, naive gradient descent is not feasible for either of the passes, mainly due to Hessian-Inverse-Vector Products (HIVPs) in the influence function definition which lead to a polynomial scaling of memory and time requirements w.r.t model parameters.
+Backward pass on our attack objectives is even harder as it involves \textit{gradients} of influence-based loss objectives, making the attacks too expensive even for linear models trained on top of ResNet50 features used in our experiments where \#parameters range from $\sim$76k-206k.

 While literature has studied ways to make the forward computation of influence functions efficient \cite{schioppa2022scaling, guo2020fastif, koh2017understanding,kwon2023datainf}, not much work has been done on making the \textit{backward pass efficient}.
-To this end, we propose an innovative technique -- rewriting the original objective into a backward-friendly form -- which renders the gradient computations efficient for influence-based objectives.
+To this end, we propose a simple technique -- rewriting the original objective into a backward-friendly form -- which renders the gradient computations efficient for influence-based objectives.
 This allows us to still use gradient descent and other existing machinery in PyTorch ~\citep{paszke2017automatic}.
-The forward pass algorithm we employ is same as that of \cite{koh2017understanding} which uses implicit hessian vector products, outlined in Appendix Alg.\ref{alg:frwdonly}.
-Coming to the backward pass, our idea of rewriting the attack objective involves two essential steps : (1) linearizing the objective (2) making the linearized objective backward-friendly in PyTorch.
+Our idea of rewriting the attack objective involves two essential steps : (1) linearizing the objective (2) making the linearized objective backward-friendly in PyTorch, as outlined in Alg.\ref{alg:backonly}.
+This algorithm is of independent technical interest and is generalizable to other use-cases where backward passes through HIVPs are needed.
+The complete algorithm for optimizing the loss with both forward and backward pass is elucidated in App.
+Alg. \ref{alg:overallfb}.

-\underline{\textit{Linearize the attack objective}} : Generally the attack objective can be a non-linear combination of influence functions over different training samples, which makes the backward pass inefficient.
-Therefore we first transform the given objective into a linear combination of influence functions, $\lhattfull := \ut$ for some vector $u \in \mathbb{R}^n$, such that, the objective and gradient values are the same, $\hlatt(\cdot) = \latt(\cdot)$ and $\glhatt(\cdot) = \glatt(\cdot)$.
-Observe that setting $u:= \left(\dldi :z\in Z\right)$ satisfies all our constraints; influence scores in this vector are computed using an efficient forward pass algorithm, given in Alg. \ref{alg:frwdonly}.